InvadingOctopus/octopuskit/README.md

     > 💡 You can design high-level layouts/mockups in the Scene Editor, using placeholder nodes with names (identifiers.)
 You may then create entities from those nodes and add components to them in code.

-    > Now with SwiftUI, programming is heading towards a focus code instead of visual editors anyway.
+    > Now with SwiftUI, programming for Apple platforms is heading towards a focus on code instead of visual editors anyway.

 - **Customizability & Flexibility**: The engine strives to be flexible and gives you the freedom to structure your game in various ways.
 Since you have full access to the engine's source code, you can modify or extend anything to suit the exact needs of each project.

     > You can use any of the following approaches to building your scenes, in order of engine support:

     > 1. Perform the creation and placement of nodes mostly in code.
-Use the Xcode Scene Editor infrequently, to design and preview a few individual elements such as UI HUDs etc., not entire scenes, and use `SKReferenceNode` to load them in code.
+Use the Xcode Scene Editor infrequently, to design and preview a few individual elements such as entities with specific positions etc., not entire scenes, and use `SKReferenceNode` to load them in code.

     > 2. Use the Xcode Scene Editor as your starting point, to create template scenes that may be loaded as top-level `SKReferenceNode` instances of an `OctopusScene`.
 This approach allows a modicum of "WYSIWYG" visual design and previewing.